sherryduong93/Anime_Recommender/README.md

 * RMSE (Cosine Similarity on 100K subset of test): 1.35
 * RMSE (Correlation on 100K subset of test): 1.49
 * RMSE on 300K from test set: 1.347
+**Due to computational/time constraints, was unable to evaluate on the entire test set, will continue trying and update accordingly as more results surface**

 **Content Based Recommender Iteration 2:**
 * Added dummified genre to the content based model, continued with cosine similarity